Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Simulation Validation

-The impact of the \removecomment{gradient projection method}\editcomment{GPM}{} to optimize the proposed objective functions is the focus of the second simulation.
-To demonstrate this, the simulation was repeated for five \removecomment{iterations}\editcomment{cases}{}.
-In \removecomment{Iteration}\editcomment{Case}{} 5, all of the objective functions were disabled by setting their respective scaling parameters $k_j$ to zero in order to show the baseline solution without gradient projection.
-Next, \removecomment{Iterations}\editcomment{Cases}{} 6, 7, and 8 were run with only $g_1$, only $g_2$, and only $g_3$ enabled respectively to demonstrate the optimization of a single objective function at a time.
-In \removecomment{Iteration}\editcomment{Case}{} 9, all three objective functions were enabled to highlight the ability of the algorithm to handle multiple subtasks simultaneously.
-The total weighting matrix $\mb{W}$ is included in each \removecomment{iteration}\editcomment{case}{}.
+The impact of the GPM to optimize the proposed objective functions is the focus of the second simulation.
+To demonstrate this, the simulation was repeated for five cases.
+In Case 5, all of the objective functions were disabled by setting their respective scaling parameters $k_j$ to zero in order to show the baseline solution without gradient projection.
+Next, Cases 6, 7, and 8 were run with only $g_1$, only $g_2$, and only $g_3$ enabled respectively to demonstrate the optimization of a single objective function at a time.
+In Case 9, all three objective functions were enabled to highlight the ability of the algorithm to handle multiple subtasks simultaneously.
+The total weighting matrix $\mb{W}$ is included in each case.
 A time-lapse of the optimized trajectory solution to Equation~\ref{eqn:optimized-solution-sum} is shown in Figure~\ref{fig:simulation-timelapse}.